Transition Network

 Governance and Leadership

-The organization has an anonymous primary funder - a charitable foundation set up by a family member redirecting wealth accumulated through past extractive economic activity towards regenerative activity.
-Other funders have included The Tudor Trust (grant from January 2016, with a one-year extension in 2019 for organizational development work) and Open Society Initiative for Europe (2019 grant for the Municipalities in Transition project).
+The organisation has an anonymous primary funder - a charitable foundation set up by a family member redirecting wealth accumulated through past extractive economic activity towards regenerative activity.
+Other funders have included The Tudor Trust (grant from January 2016, with a one-year extension in 2019 for organisational development work) and Open Society Initiative for Europe (2019 grant for the Municipalities in Transition project).

 How to Apply